pmhaddad/anp_sales_miner/README.md

 * [Stack Overflow question on VBA](https://stackoverflow.com/questions/1442316/recreate-source-data-from-pivottable-cache)
 * [Stack Overflow question on Python](https://stackoverflow.com/questions/59330853/how-to-extract-excel-pivotcache-into-pandas-data-frame)

-NOTES:

-> The conversion from `.xls` to `xlsx` is not being done within the pipeline.
+  > **Note**: The conversion from `.xls` to `xlsx` is not being done within the pipeline.
 The pipeline in running on an already-converted-to-xlsx copy of the raw `.xls`</br>
   > The script used to perform such conversion is shipped within this project, and can be run independently as a Python script, in case someone wants to see how this step works (although it is not needed)</br>
   > The converter is stored under `anp_sales_miner.helpers.xls_converter.py`: [easy link here](anp_sales_miner/helpers/xls_converter.py)</br>
   > **A current limitation is that the conversion script can only be run on a Windows Python installation**, since it depends on the `win32` library.
 So, to run it, you will need those three components, but that is it</br>